 In order to maintain lawful status in the U.S., students who hold an F-1 visa must:

-- Limit on campus work hours to NO MORE than 20 hours per week while school is in session.
-During the Winter and Summer break, students are eligible for full time work on campus
+- Limit on-campus work hours to NO MORE than 20 hours per week while school is in session.
+During the winter and summer breaks, students are eligible for full-time work on campus

 There are two classifications of on-campus employment at Hiram College: